Chile & Easter Island Feb 29 – March 23, 2012

 VALPARAISO (pop 276,000)

 We then walked all over seeing the city with its great collection of graffiti art.
 It was a nice relaxing day.
-I have spent some time trying to obtain my air tickets to Easter Island and finally have them (leaving March 17 for 6 days).
-It was much easier from Chile and cheaper (was quoted $2200 in La Paz but was able to get them here for about $900).
-Hoping to see Neruda’s most outlandish house in Isla Negra, 80 km south of Valparaiso, I went to the bus terminal early but learned that like everything in Chile, it was closed on Monday, so have had another easy day waiting for the night bus to Temuco, 675 km south of Santiago, a gateway city to the northern lake district.
+I have spent some time trying to obtain my air tickets to Easter Island and finally have them (leaving on March 17 for 6 days).
+It was much easier from Chile and cheaper (quoted $2200 in La Paz but here for $900).
+Hoping to see Neruda’s most outlandish house in Isla Negra, 80 km south of Valparaiso, I went to the bus terminal early but learned that like everything in Chile, it was closed on Monday, so had another easy day waiting for the night bus to Temuco, 675 km south of Santiago, a gateway city to the northern lake district.
 I have 12 days to explore this area before returning to Santiago to fly to Easter Island.

-The first trek was to the Mother, the 1800 year old, 50 m tall, and 3 m diameter Araucaria Madre tree, the largest in the park.
-We then hiked several kms up the Sierra Nevada trail to 2 lookouts with many monkey puzzle trees and great views of Conguillio Lake.
+The first trek was to the Mother, the 1800-year-old, 50 m tall, and 3 m diameter Araucaria Madre tree, the largest in the park.
+We then hiked several km up the Sierra Nevada trail to 2 lookouts with many monkey puzzle trees and great views of Conguillio Lake.
 I then caught the bus back to Temuco and another to Pucon, the next stop in my lake district adventure.

 Returning to Santiago, I climbed Cerro San Christobal, a small mountain in the centre of the city for sunset and walked down and home in the dark.
 I devoted the next day to museums – the Museo Salvador Allende was not in the location in the Lonely Planet, I walked to the real location and it was closed for renovation, and a colonial mansion was also closed for renovation so after 2 hours of walking, I took the metro to the main cemetery which I knew would never be closed.
 An amazing collection of grand mausoleums, the only grave I knew was that of Salvador Allende who allegedly committed suicide in 1973 when he was replaced by the dictator, Pinochet.
 The Museum of Visual Arts had only 3 pieces in it.
 I climbed another small hill in the central area of town (significant smog obscured the surrounding hills), and walked through the main downtown area.
 A spectacular barbecue was held in the hostel.
 The best museum in town was also closed but I met John Walton’s son, John (who is married to a Chilean, works for Scotia Bank and has lived in Santiago for 11 years) for lunch.